Written by

 Completed required compliance steps for your industry

-Thanked the prospect and ended the call in a clear, respectful way
+Thanked the customer and ended the call respectfully

 Provide space for complete assessment and specific coaching guidance.